-The operation is ongoing and we are working with the Police, Trading Standards, Housing Options and the drug and alcohol service.
-Although legally the process is quite slow we are pleased to report that the number of successes is steadily growing which has lead to a number of Criminal Behaviour Orders being issued with more cases on the court schedule.
+The operation is ongoing, working with the Police, Trading Standards, Housing Options and the drug and alcohol service.
+Although legally the process is quite slow the BID are pleased to report that the number of successes is steadily growing.
+This has lead to a number of Criminal Behaviour Orders being issued, with more cases on the court schedule.

 KEEPING AN EYE ON THE TOWN CENTRE

-The BID recruited 3 additional town centre wardens who joined the team in September 2017.
+The BID recruited 3 additional town centre wardens in September 2017.
 This enables a full 7 day service to 7.30pm most days.
-The additional staff have had a significant and positive effect, with praise coming from both retailers and the public alike.
+It’s had a significant and positive effect, with praise coming from both retailers and the public alike.

-The reintroduction of CCTV has proved invaluable with some significant crime prevention and arrests since its reinstatement.
-To this end the BID has agreed to support the continuance of a staffed service to the same level for another 2 years, until November 2019.
+Reintroduction of CCTV is invaluable, with some significant crime prevention and arrests since its reinstatement.
+The BID has agreed to support the continuance of a staffed service to the same level for another 2 years, until November 2019.

 To help to improve safety and security for the night time economy, the BID will support the continuance of the Safe Haven Bus on Talbot Square.
-The service was in danger of closure due to a funding shortfall and, as it provides a valuable service the BID are happy to support it for the current 12 month period.
+The service was in danger of closure due to a funding shortfall.
+As it provides a valuable service the BID are happy to support it for the current 12 month period.

 CLEANER & MORE INVITING

-After the 12 month success of our seasonal cleaners, the BID Board decided to extend the role to an all year round service to provide afternoon and evening coverage throughout the winter months.
+The BID Board extended the role of the seasonal cleaners to an all year round service.
+They provide afternoon and evening coverage throughout the winter months.

-Our full time town centre cleaner is, as always, helping businesses deal with the detritus and rubbish that accumulates around their properties and the positive feedback from businesses and the public alike is proving that our cleaning service is invaluable.
+The full time town centre cleaner helps businesses deal with the detritus and rubbish that accumulates around their properties.
+Positive feedback from businesses and the public alike proves that this cleaning service is invaluable.